AgyLuczak/GIANDS-the-building-company/readme.md

 - Contact form placed on the top of the Contact Page.
 Allows users to send a message and ask for a quote.
 The submit bottom is dark red with white text in it to make it stand out.
 For the time being I used Code Institute code which links to [Formdump](https://formdump.codeinstitute.net/).
 When the details are submitted correctly, users get the following result:
 ![form submission result](./docs/formsubmission.png)

 - The background image is the same throughout the whole website.
 It's a white brickwall which associates with the construction business.
 The white colour makes the rest of the content clearly visible.
 I used consistent background colours for the sections (light grey and light purple) to match the colours of the logo, navbar and the footer.
-I made the backround images slightly transparent so that the background image is still visible.
+I made the backround images slightly transparent so that the background image is still visible.### **Features I'd like to incorporate in the future**

+ - I'd like to work on the carousel section make it wider on the big screens.
+I had a lot of problems creating this feature, which I will describe in another section.
+Currently, it serves its purposes and takes the whole width on smaller screens.

+ - I'd like to add more images to the gallery section and add descriptions of the projects

+ - I'd like to add more text content and replace the placeholder quotes with authentic reviews.

+ - I'd like to replace the placeholder video with a real time-snap video showing a real project undertaken by the company

+ - I'd like the contact form to be sent to the company

+ - I'd like to make the webiste more interactive once I understand how JavaScript works